shahrajat/shahrajat.github.io/_posts/2020-12-24-amazon-just-do-it-award-jeff-bezos.md

 ---
 layout: post
-title: 'Winning the "Just Do It" award by Jeff Bezos at Amazon'
+title: Winning the "Just Do It" award by Jeff Bezos at Amazon
 subtitle: Intrapreneurship efforts paid off well
-tags: [life]
+tags:
+  - life
 published: true
 ---

 Back in my sophomore year in undergrad, I got obsessed with doing Software projects unrelated to my coursework.
+It all started when I was selected to build the website for my college's business and management festival's website.
+Here is the [Wayback machine's snapshot](https://web.archive.org/web/20120315191008/http://www.consortiumvnit.com/index.php) of what is looked like.
 That helped to get my first internship (paid!) at IIT Bombay.

 Finally in Oct 2020, I was awarded the coveted "Just Do It" award by Jeff Bezos, Founder and CEO of Amazon in the company-wide All Hands meeting.
 Every year this award recognizes select few employees who exemplify two of our core values: innovation and bias for action by creating an impact on their own outside of their day job.